 The plan to ask a question requiring a yes or no answer unfortunately back fired slightly, with numerous equivocal responses without any express funding commitment, but with some positive commitment, assurance or promise regarding traffic police numbers, cycle safety or traffic enforcement issues.
 You can view the abbreviated comments of your candidates, and decide for yourself whether they plan to treat road crime as real crime via our Vote Bike mapping tool and comments page.

 So far, 94 candidates have replied.
 A second round of emails from Cycling UK were sent over the weekend to those candidates who had not yet replied, and you can use our Vote Bike page to send an automatic email to your candidates if they have not yet responded, to ask them why not

 A priority or a Cinderella service

 Opinions vary about whether elected PCCs are the best model for holding the police to account locally.
-It is however the system we have, and as Cycling UK have previously outlined, the PCCs can determine police force priorities, set the force budget, and decide whether roads policing is a Cinderella service.
+It is, however, the system we have, and as Cycling UK has previously outlined, the PCCs can determine police force priorities, set the force budget, and decide whether roads policing is a Cinderella service.

 That's why Cycling UK believe that asking PCC candidates to give a commitment to properly fund and support roads policing is a Road Justice issue, a key part of our Vote Bike campaign, and why we need your support.